Audra McDonald: Early life and education

-McDonald was born in West Berlin, Germany, the daughter of American parents, Anna Kathryn (Jones), a university administrator, and Stanley James McDonald Jr., a high school principal.
+Audra McDonald was born in West Berlin, West Germany, the daughter of American parents, Anna Kathryn (Jones), a university administrator, and Stanley James McDonald Jr., a high school principal.
 At the time of her birth, her father was stationed with the United States Army.
 McDonald was raised in her father's native Fresno, California, the elder of two daughters; her sister, Alison, writes and directs for television and film.
 McDonald graduated from the Roosevelt School of the Arts program within Theodore Roosevelt High School in Fresno.

 She got her start in acting with Dan Pessano and Roger Rocka's Good Company Players, beginning in their junior company.
-In a feature article about her written when she was a child, she said that she knew she wanted to be involved in theater "when I had my first chance to perform with the Good Company Players Junior Company."
-She also said that the people who have had the most impact on her life are "Good Company director Dan Pessano and my mother."
+In a feature article about her written when she was a child, she said that she knew she wanted to be involved in theater "when I had my first chance to perform with the Good Company Players Junior Company".
+She also said that the people who have had the most impact on her life are "Good Company director Dan Pessano and my mother".
 She studied classical voice as an undergraduate under Ellen Faull at the Juilliard School, graduating in 1993.